fac30/Front-end-ChatGPT-clone-workshop--Oleg-Jack-Elena-Emma/README.md

 4. **API Interaction:**
    - The OpenAI GPT-3.5 API is used to generate responses to user questions.
-   - The `makeChatGPTApiCall` function constructs the API request, including messages from the conversation history.
+   - The `makeChatGPTApiCall` function constructs the API request, **including messages from the conversation history**.
    - The conversation history is stored in the `questionHistory` variable, which is updated as users interact with the chat.

 5. **LocalStorage Usage:**